sunpech/cloudflare-pages-discord-notifier/README.md

 * Name the project (e.g., cloudflare-pages-discord-notifier)
 * Install dependencies

-Then copy this repository’s src/index.ts and wrangler.toml as references to configure your project.
+Then copy this repository’s src/index.ts and wrangler.example.toml as references to configure your project.

 ## 📂 Project Structure